jmfarthin/emergency-iron-project/README.md

 The primary feature of Emergency Iron is the Workout Generator.
 It allows users to pick which part of the upper or lower workout "split" they want to do, and generates a list of five exercises they can do.

 The second feature searches youtube for videos of the desired exercises and populates them inside the app.
 This allows a "one-stop-shop" of finding a workout and then seeing how it is safely and effectively executed.
+A text description of how to perform each exercise is also provided.

 Proper form is critical!
-(Just because the guy next to you is ripped doesn't mean he's doing his workout the right way!)
+(Just because the guy next to you is ripped doesn't mean he's doing his workout in a safe manner!)